Invoice Factoring vs. Bank Loans

 Still have questions?
 Check out some commonly asked questions about invoice factoring and bank loans below:

-Is factoring considered a loan?
+Is factoring considered debt?

 Why might a company choose factoring instead of a loan?